tomjridge/mini-fs/README.md

 ## Addendum: Known bugs

-* Recursive copies of directories seems to hang in emacs for some reason, but cp works fine from the command line
+* Recursive copies of directories seems to hang in emacs for some reason, but cp works fine from the command line FIXED this was due to multithreading - you need to make sure you run FUSE in single-threaded mode